SAP HANA: Concerns remain over tech skills, complexity, licensing - survey

 Paul Cooper, chairman of the UK SAP User Group - which wasn’t involved in producing the survey - said that the findings chimed with those of his own group, which has seen more people considering SAP HANA.

-There had been a “huge effort” from SAP and its partners to “try and overcome the horror stories of the past” and convince customers projects things have changed, he said.
+There had been a "huge effort" from SAP and its partners to “try and overcome the horror stories of the past,” and convince customers that things have changed, he said.

 “It's a good sign if people are seeing that, because it indicates that the rhetoric is coming true.”